All Episodes

 Then she pays for a dirty dossier, hands it to the media.

-The media runs with it as if it's gospel truth, and then even gets picked up by the FBI so they can spy on Carter Page and backdoor spy on a presidential candidate and later a president.
+And then even gets picked up by the FBI so they can spy on Carter Page and backdoor spy on a presidential candidate and later a president.

-Yeah, and don't forget the 60 minutes and CNN did it to Mitt Romney in 2012 in the debate in which Candy Crowley interrupted the debate to say that President Obama, as she put it, did condemn the Nagazi attack as terrorism when he didn't, and sixty minutes had evidence of that that they kept under seal and didn't unveil it until the day before the election, indicating that Obama never considered Benghazi terrorism.
+Yeah, and don't forget the 60 Minutes and CNN did it to Mitt Romney in 2012 in the debate in which Candy Crowley interrupted the debate to say that President Obama, as she put it, did condemn the Benghazi attack as terrorism when he didn't.

-They do it time and time again, their fingers on the scale, their hands on the scale, their bodies on the scale.
+Their fingers on the scale, their hands on the scale, their bodies on the scale.

-The problem, Sean, is Republicans know it, independents know it, and Democrats don't.
+The problem, Sean, is Republicans know it, Independents know it, and Democrats don't.

 Democrats have come to expect the press to tell them what they want to believe.